Manchester and Bolton Railway: Manchester, Bolton & Bury Canal Company

 Construction of the railway started in 1833, from Salford.
 The company attempted to alter the route of the Bury branch, and also to extend it to Rawtenstall, but they did not receive Parliamentary approval for this.
 In July 1834 the committee of management applied to Parliament for "an act to amend the line of the railway between Manchester and Bolton".
-The amendment would take the railway along much the same course as that proposed by the Manchester to Preston Railway and was authorised by Parliament in 1835.
+The amendment would take the railway along much the same course as that proposed by the Manchester to Preston Railway and was authorised by the Manchester, Bolton and Bury Canal and Railway Act 1835 (5 & 6 Will.
+4. c. xxx).
 Work proceeded so slowly that further clauses were added to the proposed act, including a continuation of the railway from Bolton, to Liverpool.
 Although this continuation was never built, the Liverpool and Bury Railway built such a connection in 1848.
 A line from Clifton to Bolton, authorised in 1835, did not materialise.
 The connection to Bury was never built, due mainly to the objections of the company's engineer, Jesse Hartley.
 The Bury branch would have required a 1100 yd tunnel on a gradient of 1 in 100, at the time a difficult and expensive proposition.

 Initially there were to have been three tracks, one for goods and another two for passengers, but only two were built.
 Work proceeded at a slow pace, in a piecemeal fashion, with contracts awarded for portions of the work as occasion demanded.
 Advertisements in the Bolton Chronicle appealed to Quarrymen for quantities of stone blocks to support the rails, and for excavators to construct parts of a proposed addition to the embankment from Agecroft towards Clifton Hall.
 Another advertisement in November that year advertised for tenders for contracts for the construction of bridges, viaducts, culverts and other structures to finish the line from Irwell Street in Salford, to Bolton.
 A difficult section of the railway was at Farnworth, where a tunnel was required to cut through the hillside.
 A double-bore tunnel 295 yd long was built between 1835 and 1838, driven from both sides, with a large vertical shaft in the centre.
 This was later joined by a narrower single-bore tunnel, through which the down line was routed.
 Traffic along the upline was routed through the original tunnel.

-Four acts of parliament were required to raise the necessary funds, and the line opened on 28 May 1838.
-From a report of the Directors on 9 January 1839, the railway had carried 228,799 passengers since its inception.
+Four acts of Parliament were required to raise the necessary funds, and the line opened on 28 May 1838.
+From a report of the directors on 9 January 1839, the railway had carried 228,799 passengers since its inception.
 In 1841 the company had 10 locomotive engines.

 In 1845 William Hurst took over as Railway Superintendent for the company.